microsoft/Inventory-Visibility-Add-in-Examples/Troubleshooting Guide/Database and Dataverse Movement.md

 # Database and Dataverse Movement

 This is an operating guide for Database and Dataverse movement.
-For scenarios that are not listed in this guide, please contact inventvisibilitysupp@microsoft.com for further support.
+For scenarios that are not listed in this guide, please open a support ticket for further support.

 ## Overview